 In the 1990’s the trend was to break-up the electric utility monopolies into separate Generation, Transmission and Distribution businesses.
-The intent was to open up the electric power generation side of the business to more market oriented competition with the hope of lowering prices for electricity at the wholesale and retail level Two trends have evolved in the intervening years to disrupt this neat solution.
+The intent was to open up the electric power generation side of the business to more market oriented competition with the hope of lowering prices for electricity at the wholesale and retail level.

 So why is the decrease in global oil and natural gas prices not a completely good thing for everyone?
 Certainly, those customers that are highly dependent upon electricity generated by oil and natural gas fired generators should benefit.
 Customers in my family home of Hawaii where oil electric power generators predominate, should see significant savings.
 The issue is different in parts of the USA that are dependent upon nuclear power plants for the majority of their electric power generation base.
 The current merchant wholesale rates for electric power generated by nuclear power plants is at a level that makes some of these generators uneconomical.
 Representing a huge capital investment, requiring years to build, these plants cannot be easily or quickly be added to the power generation mix.
 Their importance as an electric power generator at stable and predictable rates cannot be over stated.
 In addition, this type of electric power generation is significantly cleaner if “greenhouse gas emissions” and global warming are a consideration.